MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-compose.md

       Redis
     ```

-1. Enter a name for the new resource.
+1. Enter a name for the new resource, such as `azddb`.

     ```output
     ?
 Input the name of the app database (PostgreSQL)